pasdam/docker-web-stack/README.md

   PHP config;
 * phpmyadmin at [localhost:8080](http://localhost:8080/): you can login using `root` and the DB password in the env file created before.

+## Legacy version

+In case you need to run a stack with a legacy version of PHP 5 you can use the `docker-compose-legacy.yml`, which uses an old PHP image.